-If the student intends to involve human subjects in research (including interview participants), he or she must have every participant sign and submit a form that provides evidence of informed consent.
-This form is identical to the one that has been approved by the RC.
+If the student intends to involve human subjects in research (including interview participants), the student must have every participant sign and submit a form that provides evidence of informed consent.
+This form is identical to the one that has been approved by the research coordinator.
 The completed forms must be emailed to dissertation@pacifica.edu prior to the approval of the first full draft and as a condition of the approval of the dissertation.